H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 This chapter has outlined three structural perspectives on the same set of processes: how they play out in time, how they cycle through repeated passes, and how they are regulated by internal signals and gates.
 Together, these views complete the picture of conscious processing begun in earlier chapters of this part and prepare the ground for more detailed implementation work.

-## 3.9 26 Web Research And Autonomy
+## 3.9 27-web-research-and-autonomy.md

-# 26. Web Research and Autonomous Topic Selection
+# 27. Web Research and Autonomous Topic Selection

 This chapter describes the periodic web research processes that run independently of direct user requests.
 These jobs allow the system to identify topics of interest, collect external material under constraints, and feed that material back into internal stores and container paths in a controlled way.